-The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2000 square metres or more to have an up-to-date Building Energy Efficiency Certificate (BEEC).
-BEECs contain a National Australian Built Environment Rating System (NABERS) Energy for offices rating, a CBD lighting assessment, and general energy efficiency guidance.
+The Commercial Building Disclosure (CBD) Program requires most sellers and lessors of office space of 2,000 square metres or more to have an up-to-date Building Energy Efficiency Certificate (BEEC).
+BEECs contain a National Australian Built Environment Rating System (NABERS) Energy for offices rating and a CBD tenancy lighting assessment.

 If the building does not already have a NABERS Energy rating and/or CBD lighting assessment, allow up to eight weeks for the assessment to be performed and processed.

 You also need to allow additional time for the processing of BEEC applications—we aim to process BEEC applications within 28 days of receiving the completed BEEC application form.

 We do not charge a fee for processing tenancy lighting assessments or BEEC applications.

 The cost of obtaining or updating a BEEC relates to the actual assessment and is negotiated between the building owner or lessor and the selected CBD accredited assessor.
 The cost can vary depending on the size and complexity of the property.
 The industry has advised that the approximate cost could be between $4,000 and $13,000.
 As with any professional service, it is a good idea to seek more than one quote to ensure you receive a competitive price.

 - Check if your building already has a BEEC

 - Building owners/ lessor engages a CBD accredited assessor and agrees on fees and charges